KarstenGorkow/VDA5050/VDA5050_EN_V1.md

 - Detection and resolution of blockages ("deadlocks")
 - Enery management: Load orders can interrupt tranfer orders
 - Traffic control: Buffer routes and waiting positions
-- (temporary) changes in the environment, such as freeing certain areas or changing the maximun speed
+- (temporary) changes in the environment, such as freeing certain areas or changing the maximum speed
 - Communication with peripheral systems such as doors, gates, elevators, etc.
-- Detection and resolution of coomunication errors
+- Detection and resolution of communication errors

 Functions of the AGV are: